-"An exceptional violinist, who has perfect technique, beautiful large tone, real musical finesse and maturity as well as noble personality," said legendary Russian violinist Igor Oistrakh of his Hungarian colleague, Antal Zalai, who is fifty years his junior, and who is regarded by his international fan base as an outstanding artist representing the apogee of classical violin playing.
+"An exceptional violinist, who has perfect technique, beautiful large tone, real musical finesse and maturity as well as noble personality," said legendary Russian violinist Igor Oistrakh of his Hungarian colleague, Antal Zalai, who is unique among his fellow violinists with his characteristic tone, mature musical phrasing and elegant virtuosity.

-In the course of his career so far, Zalai has performed in forty countries in four continents, together with such conductors as Yoel Levi, Lawrence Foster, Gilbert Varga, Ludovic Morlot, Laurent Petitgirard, Shlomo Mintz, Enrique Batiz, Zoltán Kocsis, Tamás Vásáry, and Gábor Takács-Nagy.
+In the course of his career so far, Zalai has performed in forty countries in four continents, together with such conductors as Yoel Levi, Lawrence Foster, Gilbert Varga, Ludovic Morlot, Laurent Petitgirard, Shlomo Mintz, Enrique Batiz, Peter Gülke, Zoltán Kocsis, Tamás Vásáry, and Gábor Takács-Nagy.
 His recordings, released by Brilliant Classics, Hungaroton, and BMC Records, include Enescu's violin sonatas and Bartók's complete works for violin.

-Zalai currently lives with his wife and beloved cat in a quiet and beautiful neighborhood near Lake Balaton.
-His instrument is a 1733 Stradivarius, which decades ago used to be the famous Hungarian violinist, György Garay's concert violin.
+At 18, he made his first recording, appearing on an album with Tibor Varga, János Starker, and György Sebők.
+He completed his musical studies in Budapest and Brussels.
+His instrument is a 1733 Stradivarius which decades ago used to be the famous Hungarian violinist, György Garay's concert violin.